cardano-foundation/cf-identity-wallet/README.md

 # Disclaimer

 <div style="text-align: justify">
 <b>Please be aware that your access to and use of the Open-Source Identity Wallet, including any content you may encounter, is subject to your own discretion and risk.
-This wallet is a highly experimental mobile application and is not audited for security.
-It is essential to understand that the wallet does not currently feature encryption at rest, nor does it offer robust recovery or backup solutions.
-Given these limitations, we strongly advise against using your real Cardano seed phrase with this application.
+Currently, the identity wallet is under development and a security audit has not been conducted.
+It is essential to understand, this version of the identity wallet does not currently feature encryption-at-rest, nor does it offer robust recovery or backup solutions.
 The Open-Source Identity Wallet is provided to you on an "as is" and "as available" basis.
-While we strive for high functionality and user satisfaction and endeavor to maintain reliability and accuracy, unforeseen issues may arise due to the experimental nature of this product.
+While we strive for high functionality and user satisfaction and endeavour to maintain reliability and accuracy, unforeseen issues may arise due to the experimental nature of this product.
 For detailed information on the terms and conditions that govern your use of the Open-Source Identity Wallet, we encourage you to read our Terms of Use. </b>
 </div>

 <br>